-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated that there is a material misstatement of this financial statements, our responsibility is to other information, we are required to report read the other information identified above that fact.
+We have nothing to report in this and, in doing so, consider whether the other regard. information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise the other information that we obtained prior to the date of this auditor's report, we conclude